-Nevertheless, it is still possible that these proceedings could lead to civil or criminal penalties, damages, and/or suspension or debarment from future U.S. Government contracts.
-The Company has not been provided with any indication of whether such proceedings will be commenced in the USA, or whether any fines or penalties may be levied (or if so, their likely magnitude).
-Hence the Company is not in a position to make any provision for such fines, penalties or other adverse outcomes at this stage.
-Any of these potential outcomes could have a material adverse effect on the Company's consolidated financial position, results of operations, or cash flows.
+The Group is not yet able to determine the likely magnitude of fines or penalties may be levied or what other measures may be required as part of any negotiated outcome, since the matter is still under discussion with regulators.
+Hence the Group is not in a position to make any provision for such fines, penalties or other adverse outcomes at this stage.
+However any of these potential outcomes could have a material adverse effect on the Group's consolidated financial position, results of operations, or cash flows.

-7.3 Risk Management
+7.3 Risk Management Evaluation and Effectiveness

 Although the Company does not have a dedicated internal audit function, it employs processes to evaluate and continually improve the effectiveness of its governance, risk management and internal control processes.
-Risk Management is considered by the Audit & Risk Committee at each meeting and in between meetings as required.
-The Company's approach to identifying and addressing risk has been prioritised by both the Audit and Risk Committee and executive management, and the Company is currently recruiting a dedicated enterprise risk management resource to lead this function.
-This resource will be responsible for gaining an understanding of the Company's risk appetite (as approved by the Board), educating and influencing the organisation in risk identification and management and implementing appropriate tools to ensure risk is managed and mitigated as required.
+Risk Management is considered by the SERC and the Audit & Risk Committee at each meeting and in between meetings as required.

+The Company's approach to identifying and addressing enterprise risk has been prioritised by both the Audit and Risk Committee and executive management, and the Company has appointed a dedicated enterprise risk management resource to lead this function.
+This resource is responsible for driving an understanding of the Company's risk appetite (as approved by the Board), educating and influencing the organisation in risk identification and management and implementing appropriate tools to ensure risk is managed and mitigated as required.